kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Gateway Buffer Filling Up

-Symptom: In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **BufferFillingUp**.
+**Symptom**: In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **BufferFillingUp**.

-Cause: The backend export rate is too low compared to the gateway ingestion rate.
+**Cause**: The backend export rate is too low compared to the gateway ingestion rate.

-Remedy:
+**Remedy**:

-- Option 1: Increase the maximum backend ingestion rate.
-For example, by scaling out the SAP Cloud Logging instances.
+- Option 1: Increase the maximum backend ingestion rate - for example, by scaling out the SAP Cloud Logging instances.
 - Option 2: Reduce the emitted spans in your applications.

 ### Gateway Throttling

+**Symptom**:
-Symptom: In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **GatewayThrottling**.
+- In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **GatewayThrottling**.
+- Also, your application might have error logs indicating a refusal for pushing traces to the gateway.

-Cause: Gateway cannot receive spans at the given rate.
+**Cause**: Gateway cannot receive spans at the given rate.

-Remedy:

-Manually scale out the gateway by increasing the number of replicas for the Trace collector.
+**Remedy**: Manually scale out the gateway by increasing the number of replicas for the Trace collector.
 See [Module Configuration and Status](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration).